Editors pick

 A brewery has different needs than a theater.
 A farm with timed fall entry has different needs than a nonprofit gala.

-SimpleTix: a strong option for organizers who need more operational flexibility
+SimpleTix: best for organizers who need operational flexibility

 SimpleTix is a good fit for teams that run more than basic ticket sales.

-Pricing is $0.79 + 2% per ticket.
-There are no contracts, no subscriptions, and no fees on free events.
+1. Predictable pricing. $0.79 + 2% per ticket.
+No contracts, no subscriptions, no fees on free events.

-SimpleTix integrates with Stripe and Square, supports PayPal and Venmo checkout, and offers same-day payouts.
+4. Useful payment options.
+Integrates with Stripe and Square, supports PayPal and Venmo checkout, offers same-day payouts.

 Best use cases for SimpleTix